Category: FTR Tests

 See attached screenshot record (Controlled Test Input).

-Figure 1 — Documented Prompt Record (Controlled Test Input)
+Figure 1 — Documented Prompt Record (Role Constraint vs Task Instruction)

 Documented AI Output (Model Response Record)